Self-service: Data sourcing

 When desktop personal computers became nearly as widely distributed as having a work phone, in companies having a data processing department, the PC was often unlinked to the corporate mainframe, and data was keyed in from printouts.
 Software was for do-it-yourself/selfsourcing, including spreadsheets, programs written in DOS-BASIC or, somewhat later, dBASE.
-Use of spreadsheets, the most popular End-user development tool, was estimated in 2005 to done by 13 million American employees.
+Use of spreadsheets, the most popular end-user development tool, was estimated in 2005 to be done by 13 million American employees.

 Some data became siloed Once terminal emulation arrived, more data was available, and it was more current.
 Techniques such as Screen scraping and FTP reduced rekeying.
 Mainframe products such as FOCUS were ported to the PC, and business intelligence (BI) software became more widespread.

 Companies large enough to have mainframes and use BI, having departments with analysts and other specialists, have people doing this work full-time.
 Selfsourcing, in such situations, is taking people away from their main job (such as designing ads, creating surveys, planning advertising campaigns); pairs of people, one from an analysis group and another from a "user" group, is the way the company wants to operate.
 Selfsourcing is not viewed as an improvement.

 Data warehouse was an earlier term in this space.